 JOIN ACCLAIMED TRAVEL JOURNALIST CHRISTOPHER P. BAKER—AUTHOR & PHOTOGRAPHER OF THE NATIONAL GEOGRAPHIC TRAVELER COLOMBIA GUIDEBOOK—ON THIS EXCITING COLOMBIA PHOTO TOUR FOCUSED ON AFRO-CARIBBEAN & INDIGENOUS CULTURES

-This one-of-a-kind itinerary will immerse you in the Wayúu culture of La Guajira desert, at the northernmost tip of South America.
+This one-of-a-kind trip, which Chris leads on behalf of Jim Cline Photo Tours, will immerse you in the Wayúu culture of La Guajira desert, at the northernmost tip of South America.
 We’ll then journey into the foothills of the Sierra Nevada de Santa Marta to visit the autonomous lands of the Arhuaco/Kogi people (profiled in Christopher’s article for BBC Travel).
 Plus, we’ll visit Atanquez to photograph the Wiwa indigenous people during the Corpus Christi “Dance of the Devil’s” festivities.

 Plus, in Cartagena and San Basilio de Palenque, we’ll explore the Afro-Caribbean culture, including photographing Cartagena’s famed palenqueras (fruit-sellers) and, in Barranquilla, the traditional mask-makers who supply many of the outrageous masks for Colombia’s world-class carnival.
 We also plan on photographing carnival dancers… as well as traditional filigree silversmiths in the landlocked time-warp city of Mompox… plus the fishers who occupy an out-of-the-way palafito (stilt-house) village in the midst of Colombia’s largest lagoon.